-In the NEM, the Rules prescribe detailed requirements regarding the applicable technical standards.
-The Rules establish a hierarchy of overall system standards, access standards and performance standards for individual Generators, Customers and MNSPs.
-This section describes the current framework of technical standards in the NEM and the current process for enforcement and compliance with those standards.
+The Rules prescribe detailed requirements regarding the applicable technical standards.
+The Rules establish a hierarchy of overall system standards, access standards and performance standards for individual Generators, Market Customers and MNSPs.
+This section describes the current framework of technical standards in the Rules and the current process for enforcement and compliance with those standards.